Khayaa/Laravel-OpenAI-PDF-Search/README.md

 Contributions are welcome!
 If you encounter any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the [MIT License](link-to-your-license-file).
-You are free to modify and distribute the code for both commercial and non-commercial purposes.

 ## Acknowledgements